janestreet/bonsai/docs/guide/01-virtual_dom.md

 ```{=html}
 </iframe>
 ```
-The text node will frequently be the "leaf" of a view (there are no "children" of a text node).
-Let's put some text inside a bulleted list by using some more node constructors:
+These text nodes will frequently be the "leaf" of a view (there are no "children" of a text node).
+For example, let's put some text inside a bulleted list by using some more node constructors:

 ```{=html}